viniciusfontao/finfood/README.md

 Add new dish with ingredients.

-The 'dishes' route receives 'name' which is the dish name, 'custom' which identifies whether the dish is customized or not and 'ingredientsList' which is a list of ids of the extra ingredients that have been chosen.
-If 'ingredientsList' is empty, no extra ingredients are added to the dish.
+Add new dish with ingredients.
+The 'dishes' route receives 'name' which is the dish name, 'custom' which identifies whether the dish is customized or not and 'ingredientsList' which is a list of ids of the ingredients that make up the dish.
 ```
 1) Select the 'POST' option
 2) Enter the URL: http://localhost:8080/dishes/